Where To Start Decluttering

 Once you are in the right frame of mind for decluttering, it is time to think about what you want to achieve.

-Instead, break your large goal into smaller goals.
+In other words, break your large goal into smaller goals that are more achievable.

 PRO TIP: When you are already feeling overwhelmed by the clutter in your home, then the right place to start is somewhere small.

 Knowing how to start decluttering when you are overwhelmed means knowing to start decluttering in a spot that you can finish in about 15 minutes or less.

 Even trying to declutter a whole room is too much for your first task.

 I would recommend setting a small goal like starting with a small bathroom drawer or vanity drawer first.

 This small area will help you in two ways.
-It will get you familiar with the process on a small scale and it will help you gain confidence to tackle your next area.
+It will get you familiar with the process on a small scale and it will help you gain confidence to tackle your next chosen area.